Salmansaif/PyPro/README.md

-# Lpthw Gothon Web Project
+# Signin/signup system in Python Webpy

-It has all the features of signin/signup system and signout and account settings and also highscores and profile pic.
+A game website with the features of signin/signup, profilepic and highscore system using python webpy.